Raji Sourani

-Sourani served “a three-year sentence [1979-1982] imposed by an Israeli court which convicted him of membership in the illegal Popular Front for the Liberation of Palestine, a designated terrorist organization.
+Sourani served "a three-year sentence [1979-1982] imposed by an Israeli court which convicted him of membership in the Popular Front for the Liberation of Palestine, a designated terrorist organization by Israel.
 He was also denied a US entry visa in 2012.
 Sourani was imprisoned an additional three times, in 1985 and 1986, and held in administrative detention in 1988.
+Sourani was named a Prisoner of Conscience by Amnesty International during his 1988 detention.
+During the Israeli detention Sourani was beaten and subjected to mental and physical torture.